This 18-hole championship golf course was designed by Henry Hughes in 1957 and remodeled in 2004 by Damian Pascuzzo.

 Tree-lined fairways and undulating greens instill a traditional feel, but new wrinkles and updates have added to the overall aesthetics of our 7,096 yard course.

-Hole #1 is a long and crooked par 5.
+Hole #1 is a medium length dog leg left par 5.
 Drive the ball between the willow tree on the right and the bunker on the left.
 Try favoring the right side of the fairway for an easier second shot.
 Once in the fairway, the hole moves left and uphill to a very undulating green bracketed by two sand traps.
 The green has some extreme slopes and a back left shelf that can influence putts on the entire green.

 Pro Tip: If your tee shot isn't in perfect position, then play a mid-iron lay-up that leaves an approach of less than 100 yards.